MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 ### Case facilities

 As part of the investigation, a case manager might need to register which facilities are involved in this case.
-This can be done on the Case Facilities tab.
+When you open an employee case, then this can be done on the **Case Facilities** tab.

-Open the Case Facilities tab and click New Case Facility to relate a facility to this case.
+Open the **Case Facilities** tab and click **New Case Facility** to relate a facility to this case.
 When the record is created, further details can be entered:

 | **Field**   | **Description**  |
 |---------------|------------------|